Mustafa-Ezzat/Movielix/README.md

 - Movie Cast (if any)
 - A two column list of pictures fetched from flickr that matches the movie title as the search query

+## Solution

+Breaking down a problem into a series of specific questions